 "Company", "we", "us" and "our" means JoinHighbrow Limited and we are committed to protecting your privacy.

-We are registered in the UK and our company registration number is 10389756.
+We are registered in the UK and our registered address is at PO Box 77176, London, United Kingdom, W6 6LY and our company registration number is 10389756.

 For the purposes of data protection law, we are a data controller in respect of your personal data (as defined below).
 That means that we are responsible for ensuring that we use your personal data in compliance with data protection law.